 Non-skippable in-stream ads – Similar to the old time TV ads we are used to.
 They play before, during, and after the video.
 They play for the full length of the advertisement and cannot be skipped.

 The cost to advertise on the Google network isn’t simple to determine.
 It isn’t the same as buying space in a newspaper or magazine.
-You pay Google for performance.
+You pay Google for what they determine as acceptable performance.

 PPC – Pay Per Click or PPV – Pay Per View (impression)

-This is why it is SO important to optimize your ads, where they are placed, and demographics.
-If you don’t do this and you have a compelling headline.
-You could pay for thousands of clicks from people who have no interest in buying what you are selling.
+This is why it is SO important to optimize your ads, know and or manage where they are placed, and the targeted demographics.
+If you don’t do this and you have a compelling headline (ie some sort of “clickbait”), you could pay for thousands of clicks from people who have little or no interest in buying what you are selling.